learn-co-students/js-what-is-a-test-lab-bootcamp-prep-000/README.md

   1 passing (953ms)
   2 failing

-  1) what-is-a-test Height is greater than 40:
+  1) what-is-a-test Height is less than 40:
      Error: Expected 74 to be less than 40 at assert (node_modules/expect/lib/assert.js:29:9)
       at Expectation.toBeLessThan (node_modules/expect/lib/Expectation.js:156:28)